 \subsection{Strategic framework}

-The economic framework we consider is very similar to that of \cite{acemoglu2020endogenous}, where firms' suppliers choice also define a general equilibrium economy.
+The economic framework we consider is very similar to that of \cite{acemoglu2020endogenous}, where the choice of suppliers by firms also defines a general equilibrium economy.
 However, \cite{acemoglu2020endogenous} focus on the emergence of endogenous growth through increasing product variety in a setting with constant returns to scale, and where firms choose their suppliers in view of minimizing production costs.
-In this setting, the incentives of firms are aligned with these of the household, and firms thus somehow act as the agents of the household.
-We are rather concerned by the strategic behavior of profit maximizing firms and the negative externalities it can induce on the household.
+In this setting, the incentives of firms are aligned with those of the household, and firms thus somehow act as the agents of the household (see Subsection \ref{subsec:compare} for an extensive comparison between our approach and that of \cite{acemoglu2020endogenous}).
+We are rather concerned by the strategic behavior of profit-maximizing firms and the negative externalities they can induce on the household.

-As a benchmark representation of this situation, we consider the normal-form game $\mathcal{G}(a_0,b)$ in which each firm $i \in M$
+As a benchmark representation of this situation, we consider the normal-form game $\mathcal{G}(\pmb{a}_0,\pmb{b})$ in which each firm $i \in M$

-\begin{enumerate} \item chooses as a strategy a vector of input weights $a_i$ in the set of admissible technological configurations $S_i(b):= \{ a_i \in \R^N_+ \mid \sum_{j \in M_{\ell}} a_{i,j}= b_{i,\ell} \}$ and \item receives as payoff the equilibrium profit in the hence defined economy $\mathcal{E}(\lambda,a)$, i.e.
+\begin{enumerate} \item chooses as a strategy a vector of input weights $\pmb{a}_i$ in the set of admissible technological configurations $S_i(\pmb{b}):= \{\pmb{a}_i \in \R^N_+ \mid \sum_{j \in M_{\ell}} a_{i,j}= b_{i,\ell} \}$ and \item receives as payoff the equilibrium profit in the hence defined economy $\mathcal{E}(\pmb{\lambda,a})$, i.e.